- Education and Science»

-Microscopes for Children - Exploring the Microscopic World
+Microscopes for Children: Exploring the Microscopic World

-The Microscope - A Route to a Hidden World
+The Microscope: A Route to a Hidden World

 A microscope is a wonderful device that enables children to view a normally invisible world.
 There is a mysterious and marvellous universe beyond the Earth that attracts the attention and imagination of many people.
 There is also a fascinating world much closer to us, however: the microscopic world.
 A microscope lets us peer into this world.

-Microscopes vary widely in magnification power, features, quality and cost.
+Microscopes vary widely in magnification power, features, quality, and cost.
 It's fun and educational to have a microscope in the home, but some care is needed in choosing a suitable instrument.
 Once a microscope is bought, specimens placed on slides can be magnified and viewed.

 Prepared microscope slides obtained from a science supply company are useful.
 Homemade slides are the most interesting type for children, though.
 It's fun for them to collect objects and to see what they look like when magnified.
 Children are especially interested in living specimens, such as creatures in a drop of pond water.
-Observing the appearance and behaviour of microscopic creatures in ponds is my students' favourite use for a microscope, and it's mine too!
+Observing the appearance and behaviour of microscopic creatures in ponds is my students' favourite use for a microscope, and it's mine as well.

 A Magnified View of Pond Water Life